Maine State Science Fair

 The Maine State Science Fair is a wonderful opportunity for Maine high school students to present original research to a state-wide audience of their peers and judges including scientists, engineers, mathematicians, teachers, and other STEM professionals.

-The 2016 Maine State Science Fair will take place March 19, 2016, at the Cross Insurance Center in Bangor.
-A tentative schedule is available.
+The 2016 Maine State Science Fair will take place on Saturday, March 19 at the Cross Insurance Center in Bangor.

 Step 1: Choose a topic.
 This should be something that interests you and causes you to ask questions or stimulates your curiosity.
+You could use science or engineering to solve a problem in your school or community.
 Ask questions about the topic.
 Do you know the answers?
-Does someone else know the answers (see Step 2)?
+Does someone else know the answers?
 The possibilities are endless:

 - Animal sciences